 QSL card used for the school station

-A longer SK with more photos is under development on the website of the George Watson's Radio Club.
+A longer SK with more photos is available on the website of the George Watson's College Radio Club.